 We believe the Pay versus Performance Table shows the alignment between compensation actually paid to the NEOs and the Company's performance, consistent with our compensation philosophy.
 Specifically, a significant portion of target NEO pay opportunity is tied to Dover stock performance.
-Accordingly, the compensation actually paid to the NEOs for the past three fiscal years presented in the Pay versus Performance table was aligned with our TSR performance, increasing when our TSR performance and declining when our TSR performance declined.
+Accordingly, the compensation actually paid to the NEOs for the past three fiscal years presented in the Pay versus Performance table was aligned with our TSR performance, increasing when our TSR performance declined.